Chinny44n/Project-2/Project2.md

 ![Image22](./Images/Project2images/Image22.PNG)

-###  Test to see if the new user has proper permissions by logging into the MySQL console again using the following custom user credentials.
+###  Test to see if the new user has proper permissions by logging into the MySQL console again using the following correct user credentials.

 `mysql -u example_user -p`